 The benefits of using organic cotton are therefore apparent.
 It means that the health of all people involved in the supply chain is improved and local communities can benefit from relatively clean water and food supplies.
 In addition, organic cotton farmers generally have a longer cotton commodity lifespan because chemical-free agricultural land stays fertile much longer than land which is damaged by the use of pesticides.
 Organic farmers often utilise companion planting (cotton with coconut trees and mango trees with chilli and onion plants, for example) which supports the soil structure and gives them yielding crops over different timeframes.

 Recycled PET Polyester

-Our North American fabric supplier does a lot of great things.
-Their eco-textiles not only use recycled PET plastic bottles, but also an energy saving, ecologically sustainable process to knit the fabric.
+We use a blend of polyester that uses recycled plastic items like PET water bottles, and other single use plastics to create a fibre that's perfect for our activewear.
 The fabric in our MOVE range uses 70% less water, energy, and heat compared to traditional polyester processing methods; a far more sustainable way to produce a fabric that has longevity and strength.